jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 truth is known.”
 “He knows it already.
 When I had cleared it all up I had an interview with him, and finding that he would not tell me the story, I told it to him, on which he had

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 178

 to confess that I was right and to add the very few details which were not yet quite clear to me.
 Your news of this morning, however, may open his lips.”